Why this notice?

 Tower A, 20154 Milan (MI)

-UniCredit aims to understand public sentiment towards its brand and monitor the perception of its products, services or campaigns, through researches carried out on information in the public domain.
-In pursuit of this interest, UniCredit has no intention of processing personal data referring to users of Social Media (hereinafter the "Data Subjects"), but in monitoring Social Media, UniCredit may still process personal data referring to Data Subjects.
+UniCredit wishes to understand the public sentiment towards its brand and to monitor the perception of its products, services or campaigns, through research carried out on information in the public domain.
+UniCredit, in the pursuit of this interest, may process some personal data referring to online users and users of Social Media, Forums, Blogs, other digital sites or digital media (the "Data Subjects").

-The legal basis of the processing is the legitimate interest of UniCredit S.p.A. as a subject interested in understanding public sentiment towards its brand and monitoring the perception of its products, services or campaigns, through research carried out on information in the public domain.
+The legal basis of the processing is the legitimate interest of UniCredit to understand the public sentiment about its brand and to monitor the perception of its products, services or campaigns, through research carried out on information in the public domain.

-Processing is carried out using manual, IT and electronic tools with logic strictly related to the aforementioned purposes and, in any case, in order to guarantee the security and confidentiality of the data.
+The processing is carried out according to logic strictly related to the purposes described above and, in any case, in such a way as to guarantee the security and confidentiality of the data concerned.

 Piazza Gae Aulenti n.
 3